noconnor/JUnitPerf/README.md

 By default, statistics are captured and calculated using the apache [Descriptive Statistics library](http://commons.apache.org/proper/commons-math/userguide/stat.html#a1.2_Descriptive_statistics).
 See [DescriptiveStatisticsCalculator](src/main/com/github/noconnor/junitperf/statistics/providers/DescriptiveStatisticsCalculator) for more details.

-To override the default statistics calculation class a custom implementation of the `StatisticsCalculator` interface can be passed to the `JUnitPerfRule` constructor
+To override the default statistics calculation class, a custom implementation of the `StatisticsCalculator` interface can be passed to the `JUnitPerfRule` constructor:

 ```
 @Rule